sorhanp/chatrooms/README.md

 * Features:
     * Block users trying to join same room again and inform about it on chat.
+    * Differentiate first time connection with a function when joining the lobby, rather than using default room change-function
+    * Display user names currently in current chat room

 Something to fix from migration:
 * [Default room][defaultroom_socketio] creates a room with random, unguessable, unique identifier.
 Fix by either removing the feature or hiding the rooms with that identfier.